Ganon's Castle Walkthrough

 Pillar in Ocarina of Time

-The giant pillar at the back of the room can be lifted and thrown with the Golden Gauntlets.
-A Silver Rupee is hidden under the pillar, so don't forget to collect it.
-Throwing the pillar also clears the path to the remaining Rupees.
+Use the Golden Gauntlets to lift and throw the giant pillar at the back of the room.
+A Silver Rupee is hidden beneath it, and removing the pillar also opens the path to the remaining Rupees.

 Collect the Remaining 2 Silver Rupees